 AVOID EXCESSIVE, HOT SHOWERS

-While long hot showers can feel like a heavenly reprieve from chilly weather, the hot water is harsh on your skin.
-Keep showers brief and use gentle soaps with moisturizing ingredients.
-After your shower, use your towel to pat dry.
-Rubbing with a rough towel can irritate your skin.
-When getting dressed, avoid wools and polyester as inner layers, as these fabrics can further irritate the skin.
-Instead, use breathable fabrics to avoid irritation, especially if you’re experiencing a flare up from eczema, psoriasis, or another skin condition.
+While long, hot showers can feel like a welcome reprieve from the February climate, the heated water is harsh on your skin.
+Keep your bath time brief and use gentle soaps with moisturizing ingredients.
+After your shower, use a towel to pat dry.
+Rubbing with a rough cloth can irritate your skin.
+This rule also applies to the inner layers that you don when you get dressed, so avoid wools and polyester; the more contact these itchy fabrics have with your skin, the more they irritate it.
+Instead, wear breathable fabrics that are more conducive to the maintenance of healthy skin.

-You can also seek professional skin resurfacing treatment like chemical peels, dermabrasion and microdermabrasion, and laser resurfacing treatments.
-Regardless of the type of exfoliation, be sure to moisturize well afterwards, as the process strips your skin of its protective layer of oils.
+Alternately, you could opt for professional skin resurfacing treatment such as chemical peels, dermabrasion, and microdermabrasion, or laser resurfacing treatments.
+Regardless of the type of exfoliation, be sure to moisturize well afterward, as the process strips your skin of its protective layer of oils.

-Dr. William J. Binder is considered one of the world’s best plastic surgeons and is based out of Los Angeles.
-He is double board certified, has been extensively published, and has 10 patents on medical devices and pharmaceuticals.
-Despite Dr. Binder’s achievements, his true passion remains with working with his patients to achieve peerless results.
+Based out of Los Angeles, Dr. William J. Binder is considered one of the world’s best plastic surgeons.
+He is double board certified, has been extensively published, and has 10 patents on various medical devices and pharmaceuticals.

-Ensure that your skin looks and feels its best, even in the chilly and stressful winter months.
+Give your skin the care and consideration it deserves, especially in the severe and stressful winter months.
 Contact Dr. Binder’s office today to schedule your consultation.